-- 4.1.
-Exceptions to policy may be justified because of the type or scale of the development or where there are particular site issues or constraints.
-For example: if the scheme is very small or in an area of a particular character; 100% affordable housing schemes; where the development is predominantly made up of high-density flatted blocks; where restricted by height requirements/guidance; on regeneration sites; where the development is offering significant improvement against building regulation targets for water usage or energy consumption; or where it can be clearly demonstrated that it would significantly increase service charge levels.
-Other exemptions may include specialist, supported or age-related schemes where critical mass is needed. - 4.2.
-In some instances the councils may consider proposals to go above the clustering thresholds referred to in the policy where it is satisfied that the affordable homes are proportionally distributed within the wider scheme, where there are no noticeable concentrations of affordable housing in a particular area which could potentially result in a non-inclusive community in the long term, or where the councils are fully satisfied that sufficient mitigations are in place to counter any potential adverse effects.. - 4.3.
+4.1.
+Exceptions to policy may be justified because of the type or scale of the development.
+For example: if the scheme is very small or in an area of a particular character; 100% affordable housing schemes because of their built form (for example if the development is all made up of high-density flatted

+- 4.2.
+In some instances the councils may consider proposals to go above the clustering thresholds referred to in the policy where it is satisfied that the affordable homes are proportionally distributed within the wider scheme, or where there are no noticeable concentrations of affordable housing in a particular area which could potentially result in a non-inclusive community in the long term. - 4.3.
 The design, layout and management of the homes will be key considerations in determining proposals that exceed the clustering numbers.
-The onus will be on the developer/ Registered provider to provide a robust Housing Statement alongside the planning application.
+The onus will be on the developer to provide a robust Housing Statement alongside the planning application.
 It must specify the reason why the scheme deviates from this Policy and further describe how they intend to ensure the scheme links with the councils' Key Principles above.
 The developers will also be expected to demonstrate how the homes integrate with nearby existing communities. - 4.4.
 We recognise that Local Lettings Plans can help to ensure a mixed and balanced scheme, and help to mitigate against having larger clusters or on schemes of 100% affordable housing.
 An LLP, together with a robust management plan, must be agreed prior to occupation.
 However, in assessing whether an LLP provides sufficient mitigation, the councils will also take into account the fact that an LLP for a new development will normally, due to its nature, lapse once all the homes have been let for the first time.